-Applicants will also be required to take and pass an approved English course, with one of the Councils preferred providers as detailed on the Council's website.
+From DATE TO BE INSERTED applicants will also be required to take and pass an approved English course, with one of the Councils preferred providers as detailed on the Council's website.
 Existing licence holders will be required to provide proof of passing the course within one year of the above date.
 In the event that the approved course is not completed, their licence will be suspended until such time as the course has been passed.